ranbureand/sitefolio/_projects/hello-outer-space.markdown

 categories: [All, Non-Commercial]
 tags: [CSS, HTML, Markdown, stress test, styles, typographic elements]

-preview_image: 'hello_world_00.png'
+preview_image: 'hello_outer_space_00.png'

-excerpt: 'This is an excerpt.'
-exordium: 'This is an exordium.'
+excerpt: 'The following article is used as a testing ground for all the styles that shapes the body text prose and code of the Sitefolio.'
+exordium: 'The following article is used as a testing ground for all the styles that shapes the body text prose, code and form of this very site.'

 publish: 'yes'
 ---

 <div class="figures">
-    {% include image.html size="xl" src="placeholder_00.png" alt="This is a placeholder image." %}
+    {% include image.html
+        size="xl"
+        h="1" w="2"
+        src="hello_outer_space_01.png"
+        alt="A pure black placeholder image used to stress test the img style of this very site." color="#000"
+    %}
 </div>

-tags
-: {% include tags.html %}

 # Heading Level #1